Psychological Healing

 Leaving the Spiritually Dead World Behind

 Jesus was leading His disciples to Jerusalem—to His Passion and death on a cross, and, ultimately, to His Resurrection and the establishment of the Church.
-Thus Jerusalem represents not only Heaven but also the Way of the Cross as the only way to enter Heaven.
-Jesus makes it clear, then, that this journey to Jerusalem is not just some vacation pilgrimage.
-To follow Him means to give up everything: to “die” to the past and, with resolute determination, to turn full attention to the journey ahead.
+Thus the journey to Jerusalem represents the way to Heaven and the Way of the Cross represents the most difficult passage along the way.
+Jesus needed to make it clear, then, that His journey to Jerusalem was not just some vacation pilgrimage.
+To follow Him—then or now—means to give up everything: to “die” to the world and its concerns for wealth and social prestige, and, with resolute determination, to turn full attention to the journey ahead.

-In this passage, Christ was speaking to a man who—intellectually, at least—wanted to become a disciple, but who in his heart wanted to secure for himself his family inheritance.
+In this passage from Luke, Christ was speaking to a man who intellectually wanted to become a disciple, but who in his heart was more concerned with securing for himself his family inheritance and therefore his social prestige.
 To go back and bury his father meant to arrange things so that when his father died, he would be secure.
-Christ knew all of this, so He said what He said, speaking directly to the lack of true faith in this man’s heart.
+Christ knew all of this, so He said what He said, speaking directly to the lack of true faith in this man’s heart, so as to put to the test his desire to follow Christ.

 Letting the “dead bury the dead” means, therefore, to make a clear and total break with the spiritually dead—that is, with the spiritually “dead” world you’re leaving behind.
 When you resolve to travel to “Jerusalem,” you can’t look back.
 In that moment of conversion, the past means nothing, and the future becomes everything.